KarateHawk/KarateHawk.github.io/src/content/posts/fixing-annihilation-legion/Fixing-Annihilation-Legion.md

 Necrons model only.
 Each time a model in the bearer's ujnit makes an attack, on a Critical Wound, improve the Armour Penetration Characteristic of the attack by 1.
 :::

-…that's it?
+... that's it?
 I mean, it's only 10 points I guess but your wounds have a 1/6 chance to have +1 ap?
 Whoooooo cares?
 Where's the enhancement that supercharges the melee profile of a Skorpekh Lord?
 Where's the enhancement that gives a unit something cool like Fights First or access to Heroic Intervention for 0CP?
 Maybe one that gives a unit the Destroyer Cult Keyword so more units can get tossed into the mix of the detachment?

 I guess this one is kinda funny on Heavy Lokhusts and Immortals, since the former can reroll wound rolls of 1 against their weapon's preferred target and the latter can fully reroll the wound roll if the target is standing on an objective, but we already have a native +1ap if you're shooting at your closest eligible target!